 Mason Creek Road Public Boat Ramp

 We have not tried this one, but it’s further south than Duncan J. MacRae.
 I can only imagine that this is just as busy.
-Looking at the map, I would suspect it’s harder to get to as you would still need to bypass the traffic heading to Duncan J. MacRae.
+Looking at the map.
+I would suspect it’s harder to get as you would still need to bypass the traffic heading to Duncan J. MacRae.

 Address: 6891 South Mason Creek Road 34448

-- Seagrass Waterfront & Tiki Bar: I’m not sure about this place.
-The cocktails look amazing so could be worth stopping in for a drink.
-The menu seems confusing or lacking an identity.
+Seagrass Waterfront & Tiki Bar: I’m not sure about this place.
+The cocktails look amazing, so it could be worth stopping in for a drink.
+The menu seems confusing or lacks identity.
 The menu features food from around the world.
-Maybe this is their way to differentiate from the norm.
+Maybe this is their way of differentiating from the norm.

-- Pecks: Not actually in Homosassa, it’s in Ozello, but it should be on your list of must do’s.
+Pecks: Not actually in Homosassa, it’s in Ozello, but it should be on your list of must-dos.
 They sell fresh local blue crab that is to die for.
-You can order it steamed Maryland Style (ole bay) or garlic.
+You can order it steamed Maryland Style (old bay) or garlic.
 This place is on the water in the middle of nowhere, but it is beyond worth the drive.
-By far my favorite restaurant in this region.
+This is my favorite restaurant in this region.

-Everyone knows everyone, and this place is clicky.
-Ask a simple question like “Is the route to the channel marked” and you will be getting this.
-The “are your local” question followed by a char of slaver liken to that of the Bayous of New Orleans.
-Or simply stated completely non-understandable verbiage.
-It’s the deep south folks.
+Everyone knows everyone; this place is clicky.
+Ask a simple question like is the route to the channel marked?
+And you may be met with a couple of things.
+The “are your local” question is followed by a char of slaver liken to that of the Bayous of New Orleans, or simply stated completely non-understandable verbiage.
+It’s the deep south, folks.
 Most of the locals were fabulous and helpful.
-Some seemed perturbed that we dared to take on this precious location.
-This does not phase us; we will be returning.
+Some seemed annoyed that we dared to take on this lovely location.
+This does not phase us we’ve been back many times!

-- The drive to the scalloping ground is shorter and more scenic.
+- The drive to the scalloping grounds is shorter and more scenic.
 It’s remote in some spots conjuring up the idea that you might have got lost in what might be an otherwise beautiful swamp.
-And, tons of little islands, many with homes on them.
+And tons of tiny islands, many with homes on them.

-- There is a lot more action on the river, especially the Homosassa River section.
-Several restaurants, marina, bars, etc.
+- There is more action on the river, especially in the Homosassa River section.
+Several restaurants, a marina, bars, etc.

-- You can walk to all the hot spots; everything is centrally located whereas at the Crystal River you must drive over the water or by land.
+- You can walk to all the hot spots.
+Everything is centrally located, whereas you must drive over the water or by land at the Crystal River.

 - The rental boats are far superior to the Crystal River.
-All modern, well-kept and some appeared to have faster motors.
+All were modern and well-kept, and some appeared to have faster motors.
 Most of the rental boats going out of Crystal River are old and decrepit.

-Homosassa is lovely; everyone should experience it.
-My only caution is to consider your boating experience level before you take it on.
+Homosassa is lovely, and everyone should experience it.
+My only caution is to consider your boating experience level before taking it on.
 It’s not for beginners.